 No athlete can enter their sport without the risk of injury.
 For athletes, the joy of playing outweighs the health risks associated.
 Football is much too popular a sport for people to simply stop playing to prevent injuries.
 However, efforts should — and are — being focused on preventing head injuries in football.

-The Q Collar is one example of technology designed to reduce concussions in football.
+The Q Collar is one example of football safety gear designed to reduce concussions.
 The Q Collar is a flexible neck band that is used to reduce head trauma on impact by restricting blood flow from the brain after impact.
 According to Adelphi University, “the collar gently compresses the neck, applying slight pressure to the jugular veins and the neck muscles.
 The design creates a sort of “bubble wrap” for the brain by increasing blood volume in the skull.”

 Another football safety tech innovation is the Zero1 Helmet, which provides better protection to the head on impact.
 While other helmets protect mostly from linear impacts, this one is designed to take on angular and rotational acceleration by dispersing the force from impact omnidirectionally.